 Local hospitals, clinics, drugstores, etc. in Illinois will NOT take sharps for disposal nor will the Hazardous Waste Site.

-For Local Disposal in Northern Illinois:
+For Needle Disposal in Northern Illinois:

 - Use a securable container, like a coffee can, milk bottle, plastic soda bottle, laundry detergent bottle, etc.